hupili/snsapi-website/news/index.md

 ## What's New

+### 20121019.
+We are under intensive reconstruction!

+For those who want to catch up with the latest progress, please checkout the	`dev` branch!

+We are under intensive reconstruction and it's almost done.

+Two new platforms are enabled:

+   * SQLite.
+   * TwitterStatus

+They are in the `plugin_trial` directory.
+So you have to enable trial plugin first.
+Please see `snsapi/platform.py` for the instructions of how to enable trial plugins.

 ### 20120928.
 The blog site is up.

 Everyone can add a blog post using Github.
 Just fork the